Meet the Artist Interview Series - Edna Acri

 Q. When did you first realize you wanted to become an artist?

 I have enjoyed dabbling in art throughout my life, but until retirement from education, I could never call myself an artist.
 My career as wife, mother and teacher took up most of my time.
 I took my first watercolor class just one year after retirement.
 I have taken classes from watercolorists Guy Magallanes and Jane Hoffstetter, who taught me my art, and I attribute much of my success as an artist to their wonderful guidance and patient teaching.
 When I began winning awards and selling my paintings, I realized my career as an artist was real.
-I began showing my paintings at The Main Gallery 3 years ago, and was honored to be juried in by the talented artists who make up this wonderful cooperative.
+I have been a member of TMG since 2017, and was honored to be juried in by the talented artists who make up this wonderful cooperative.

 Q. What inspires your art?